Tour operates: Mid May until Early September

 Drive to Khorog which is the capital of (GBAO) Gorno- Badakhshan along the Panj River which form the border between Tajikistan and Afghanistan.

-Overnight in Serena Hotel (BD)
+Overnight at Lal hotel in Khorog.
+(BD)

 Day 13: Khorog

 In the morning visit Khorog’s bazaar, museum and botanical gardens the rest of the day is free at leisure.
+Overnight at Lal hotel in Khorog.
+(BD)

 Day 14: Ishkashim Wakhan Valley